 Is the data stored in a secure environment?

 All communication to the server is secured by SSL encryption.
 The files on the server are encrypted to provide an extra level of security for company data.
 The servers are located in secure enterprise data center facilities with 24/7 monitoring and hosting support.

 What are the hardware and software requirements?

-Time Doctor desktop application runs smoothly on MAC OS 10.7 and above, most Linux OS versions, all Windows computers with Windows Vista or later and we even have a version which works in Chromium OS.
+Time Doctor desktop application runs smoothly on MAC OS 10.11 and above, most Linux OS versions, all Windows computers with Windows 7 or later.
 There is also a web component which works in all the latest browsers (IE, Firefox, Safari, Chrome).